-The most widely traded examples of commodities have well-established markets.
-There are around 50 major commodity exchanges globally.
+The most widely traded examples of commodities have well-established markets, with around 50 major commodity exchanges globally.
 Crude oil is the most widely traded commodity in the world.

 How does commodities trading work?

 Investors buy and sell commodities through futures contracts on an exchange.
-This effectively means that prices are agreed upon months in advance.
-The exchanges standardise the quantity and minimum quality of the commodity.
-For example the London Commodity Exchange might stipulate that 5,000 bushels comprises one wheat contract.
+This effectively means that prices are agreed upon months in advance, and these exchanges standardise the quantity and minimum quality of the commodity.
+For example, the London Commodity Exchange might stipulate that 5,000 bushels comprise one wheat contract.
 It would also state which grades of wheat could be used to satisfy the contract.
-All wheat meeting that grade and criteria will be sold for the same price.
-That’s regardless of where it was grown, and any slight variations in quality.
+All wheat that meets that grade and criteria will be sold for the same price, regardless of where it was grown, and any slight variations in quality.

-In the physical commodities market there will be an actual exchange of goods.
+In the physical commodities market, there will be an actual exchange of goods.
 A breakfast cereal producer might also buy a futures contract for corn with a delivery date months in the future.
-This way, the producer can guarantee the price (or exchange value) will not go up when it is delivered.
-This also protects the farmer from any price drops which might affect the sale of corn.
-Both parties can plan and budget accordingly.
+This way, buying under a futures contract will protect the buyer if the future market price of corn is higher than the agreed price.
+The certainty that the transaction will take place allows both parties to plan and budget confidently.

-Most commodity traders however do not take physical ownership of the goods.
-Commodities speculators or traders take a financial position (long or short) on a commodity.
+Most commodity traders, however, do not take physical ownership of the goods.
+Commodity speculators or traders take a financial position (long or short) on a commodity.
 This can be done using an online trading platform.
 Commodities can also be traded as spread bets (UK and Ireland only) or contracts for difference (CFDs).

 The most actively traded commodities will differ depending on how the markets are performing.
-For instance, a highly volatile petroleum market would attract more price speculators.
-This increases both volume and open interest.
+For instance, a highly volatile petroleum market may attract more price speculators.
+This increases both volume and open interest:

 You can trade commodities through a commodity broker by setting up an online account.
-Futures contracts provide the most direct way to invest.
-These set an obligation to buy or sell a commodity at a fixed price and date.
-Buying into a commodity futures contract lets investors lock in quantity and price, which minimises volatility.
+Futures contracts provide the most direct way to invest, as these set an obligation to buy or sell a commodity at a fixed price and date.
+Buying into a commodity futures contract lets investors lock in quantity and price, thus minimising volatility.

 Commodities are also available to spread bet or trade as CFDs.
 With spread betting and CFD trading, you don’t take ownership of the underlying asset.
 Instead, you speculate on whether the price of the commodity you are trading will go up or down, and open a position accordingly.
 Spread bets and CFDs are leveraged products, which gives you a greater amount of exposure to the market.
-It is possible to maximise profits, but losses will also be magnified.
+Thus, while it is possible to maximise profits via a larger deposit, losses will also be magnified.

-Many trading platforms offer demo accounts, which provides an excellent opportunity to practise before you start trading.
+Many trading platforms offer demo accounts, which provide traders with an excellent environment in which to practise their trading techniques.
 You can familiarise yourself with placing orders, for example.

 News trading involves following and responding to current social, political, and economic changes.
-News trading can be beneficial to both short- and long-term traders.
+This can be beneficial to both short and long-term traders.